 Column C

-Column C contains the total eligible expenditure which corresponds to the irregular amounts detected and recovered during the accounting year and that had been previously certified in accounts submitted to the Commission.
+Column C contains the total eligible expenditure withdrawn, which corresponds to the irregular amounts detected and recovered during the accounting year.
 This is a cumulative figure for a given accounting year.

-In practice, as recoveries concern recovery of public support, the amount of total expenditure (C) derives from column (D) and should be interpreted as the amount of total expenditure corresponding to the public support effectively recovered from beneficiaries during the accounting year.

 Column D

-The "corresponding public expenditure" referred to is the amount of public support (EU and national funds) recovered from beneficiaries.
+The "corresponding public expenditure" referred to is the total amount of of public expenditure (both EU and national co-financing)

+Following the model established in CIR, the CA should pay attention to disclose the information in the table by accounting year of declaration of the corresponding expenditure including the one for which the accounts are prepared.

 Submission of information on amounts recovered during the accounting year pursuant to Article 71 CPR - durability of operations (Appendix 4 of Annex VII to CIR)